 From next April, if smokers want to buy cigarettes they will have to uncover them during a day-long treasure hunt using a series of very difficult clues.

-Under the new regulations the smokers will then have to store their cigarettes inside a large cereal box, which may or may not contain a cobra.
+Under the new regulations the smokers will then have to store their cigarettes inside a large cereal box containing a cobra.

-When they want to smoke they must position the cereal box on a table, strap on their smoking mask and then fumble around inside the box in the hope of finding a cigarette and not a large, venomous snake.
+When they want to smoke they must position the cereal box on a table, strap on their smoking mask and then fumble around inside the box in the hope of finding a cigarette and not the cobra.

 The mask will also carry a warning which reads: “Lighting a Cigarette While Wearing This Mask May Cause You to Set Fire to the Mask Instead of the Cigarette and Burn Your Face Off.”

-But Tory backbencher Denys Finch-Hatton said: "The best way to make cigarettes attractive to children is to hide them in the woods as part of a day-long treasure hunt."
+A health department spokesman, said: “The best way to make cigarettes unattractive to children is to hide them in the woods as part of a day-long treasure hunt.”